Ziwi01/proveasio/docs-web/versioned_docs/version-stable/main/features/70-languages.md

 Ansible gets installed using PIP in designated `pyenv` Python environment.
 Also ansible-lint gets installed.

-Also, there is an [Ansible Language Server](https://github.com/ansible/ansible-language-server) installed globally using default NPM, but LunarVIM uses it's own, auto-installed language server.
+Also, there is an [Ansible Language Server](https://github.com/ansible/ansible-language-server) installed globally using default NPM.

-To configure linter diagnostics (enable/disable some checks) in LunarVIM for Ansible files, see: `ansible/roles/config/files/ansible-lint`
+To configure linter diagnostics (enable/disable some checks) for Ansible files, see: `ansible/roles/config/files/ansible-lint`

 ## Rust

-As LunarVIM requires it, [Rust](https://www.rust-lang.org/) is installed with [Cargo](https://github.com/rust-lang/cargo/) package manager.
+[Rust](https://www.rust-lang.org/) is installed with [Cargo](https://github.com/rust-lang/cargo/) package manager.